mne-tools/mne-python/doc/source/manual/matlab.rst

     nsource          int32                   Total number of source space points. nchan            int32                   Number of channels.
-    coord_frame      int32                   Coordinate frame in which the locations and orientations are expressed. source_nn        double\3)            The source orientations.
-Number of rows is either nsource (fixed source orientations) or 3*nsource (all source orientations). sing             double(nchan)           The singular values, *i.e.*, the diagonal values of INLINE_EQUATION, see :ref:`CHDBEHBC`. eigen_leads      double\nchan)        The matrix INLINE_EQUATION, see :ref:`CHDBEHBC`. eigen_fields     double(nchan,nchan)     The matrix INLINE_EQUATION, see :ref:`CHDBEHBC`. noise_cov        cov                     The noise covariance matrix C. source_cov       cov                     The source covariance matrix R. src              surf \               The description of the source spaces mri_head_t       trans                   Transformation from the MRI coordinate frame to the (Neuromag) head coordinate frame. nave             double                  The number of averages.
+    coord_frame      int32                   Coordinate frame in which the locations and orientations are expressed. source_nn        double(*,3)             The source orientations.
+Number of rows is either nsource (fixed source orientations) or 3*nsource (all source orientations). sing             double(nchan)           The singular values, *i.e.*, the diagonal values of INLINE_EQUATION, see :ref:`CHDBEHBC`. eigen_leads      double(*,nchan)         The matrix INLINE_EQUATION, see :ref:`CHDBEHBC`. eigen_fields     double(nchan,nchan)     The matrix INLINE_EQUATION, see :ref:`CHDBEHBC`. noise_cov        cov                     The noise covariance matrix C. source_cov       cov                     The source covariance matrix R. src              surf(*)                 The description of the source spaces mri_head_t       trans                   Transformation from the MRI coordinate frame to the (Neuromag) head coordinate frame. nave             double                  The number of averages.
-    projs            proj \               The SSP vectors which were active when the decomposition was computed proj             double(nchan)           The projection operator computed using projs . whitener                                 A sparse matrix containing the noise normalization factors.
-Dimension is either nsource (fixed source orientations) or 3*nsource (all source orientations). reginv           double(nchan)           The diagonal matrix INLINE_EQUATION, see :ref:`CHDBEHBC`. noisenorm        double\*)            A sparse matrix containing the noise normalization factors.
+    projs            proj(*)                 The SSP vectors which were active when the decomposition was computed proj             double(nchan)           The projection operator computed using projs . whitener                                 A sparse matrix containing the noise normalization factors.
+Dimension is either nsource (fixed source orientations) or 3*nsource (all source orientations). reginv           double(nchan)           The diagonal matrix INLINE_EQUATION, see :ref:`CHDBEHBC`. noisenorm        double(*)               A sparse matrix containing the noise normalization factors.
 Dimension is either nsource (fixed source orientations) or 3*nsource (all source orientations).
     ===============  ======================  ==============================================================================================================================================================

 On-line documentation for individual routines